booch/presentations/Architecture-Big-and-Small/slides.md

     - The majority of the costs are in maintenance
 - Architecture is about people
     - How they interact with a space or a software application
+- Smalltalk's legacy is huge
+    - OOP, Agile, and patterns

 ???

 - TODO

+- Ruby is very much like Smalltalk
+    - Many of these people now use Ruby
+    - This is why Agile is so common in Ruby

 ---